 Stiftung Warentest reveals dubious promises

-Stiftung Warentest cites comdirect bank as another negative example: It pays new customers who opt for their "overnight money plus", 4,75 percent interest.
-However, only 6 for months and for amounts up to 30 000 Euro there is the Lockzins.
-On the other hand, existing customers at comdirect bank receive significantly lower interest rates - currently 3,8 percent.
+The Stiftung Warentest cites comdirect bank as another negative example: it pays 4,75 percent interest to new customers who opt for their “Daily allowance plus”.
+However, the lock-in rate is only available for 6 months and for amounts up to EUR 30.
+Existing customers at comdirect bank, on the other hand, receive significantly lower interest rates - currently 000 percent.

-I was particularly interested in the fact that Stiftung Warentest explicitly dealt with the complicated interest conditions of Postbank, which always annoyed me as a former customer.
-For example, Postbank advertises "up to 5,25 percent interest".
-What you need to know: To get that, 50.000 Euro or more must be invested.
+I was particularly interested in the fact that Stiftung Warentest explicitly dealt with Postbank's complicated interest conditions, which always annoyed me as a previous customer.
+Postbank advertises with “up to 5,25 percent interest”.
+What you need to know: To get that, you have to invest 50.000 euros or more.

 Offers for existing customers